crazystorm720/bounded_chaos/a_manifesto.md

 ---

+applying formal methods and mathematical constraints to infrastructure configuration," it's a logical evolution of existing practices.
+The CUE validation pipeline alone would prevent a lot of common deployment failures.

+---

+---

 This framework is **extremely practical** for real-world systems where reliability, efficiency, and auditability matter.
 Here’s exactly where and why it’s useful:

 ---